 If your jawbone is not strong enough to support an implant, it could result in dental implant failure or other complications.
 Bone grafting can strengthen your jaw and provide an additional line of defense.
-At Sargon Dental, with two convenient locations in the Encino and West Hollywood neighborhoods of Los Angeles, California, Sargon Lazarof, DDS, uses bone grafting to increase bone density to properly hold replacement teeth.
+At Sargon Dental, serving Encino, California, the West Hollywood neighborhood of Los Angeles, and Pleasant Grove, Utah, Sargon Lazarof, DDS, and Dan Dansie, DDS, use bone grafting to increase bone density to properly hold replacement teeth.
 To schedule an appointment, book a consultation online, or call the office to speak with a member of the administrative staff today.

 Bone grafting is an advanced surgical procedure used to encourage new bone growth in the jaw.
 The process uses viable bone or other synthetic materials to stimulate new growth.
 Bone grafting improves the strength and durability of your jaw, making it possible to receive dental implants.

 At Sargon Dental, Dr. Lazarof offers several types of bone grafting materials, including:

 An autogenous bone graft uses healthy bone from another area of your body.
 Autogenous bone grafting is the preferred method because it contains living cells capable of producing new bone.
 Additionally, because the bone is your own, there is less risk of infection or failure.

 Xenogenic bone grafts utilize bones from animals like cows or pigs.
 Xenogenic bone grafts serve as a structural framework, encouraging the growth of new, healthy bone tissue.

 Synthetic bone grafts use man-made materials like ceramic and collagen.
 These elements enhance bone strength by resembling the natural makeup of bone.
 They are also easy for your body to accept.